alexzshl/vscode-taskhere/resource/README_old.md

                 "arg1"
             ],
             "options": {
-                "tasksHere": {
-                    "display": "hide"
+                "tasksHereDisplay": "hide"
             }
         }
-        }
 ```

 This extension uses the label of the task as the display name on the status bar.
-How ever, if the task name is too long to fit for display and you don't want to change it, you can customize the task name by add an configuration(*options-tasksHere-name*) like this:
+How ever, if the task name is too long to fit for display and you don't want to change it, you can customize the task name by add an configuration like this:

 [*tasks.json*]